Alternative

 Top Reasons to Switch

-USPS, FedEx, and UPS included free - no paid upgrade required
+USPS, FedEx, and UPS from the first label, no paid upgrade to add carriers

-Up to 89% off USPS rates with no volume requirements
+Up to 89% off retail USPS rates with no volume requirements, which matters more as 2026 rate hikes land

 Switching from ShippingEasy: Best Path